 How Long Does it Take to Paint a Room?

-Use this as a guide, not every step will be required but most will:
+Use this as a guide to preparing and decorating a typical front room, not every step will be required but most will:

 - Preparation work such as buying paints and cleaning equipment – 30 mins.